Rolex President 18206 Bracelet

-Visually speaking, Rolex’s President bracelet is a mix between the Oyster bracelet and the Jubilee.
+Visually speaking, Rolex Bracelets like the President Day-Date is a mix between the Oyster bracelet and the Jubilee.
 Rather than using the flat links of the Oyster bracelet, the President (which also employs a three-link design), uses semi-circular links that echo the appearance of the Jubilee bracelet.

 Rolex Everose Day-Date 118205

 Since its introduction, the President bracelet has always been reserved for Rolex’s premium watches.
 The President bracelet is only crafted in 18-karat gold or platinum.
 Additionally, it is always fitted with Rolex’s Crownclasp, a concealed clasp design that creates a seamless effect throughout the band.